ThreeBadBoys/University/README.md

 # University
-This project is for iur ds project
+This project is for our ds project